ujjwaldhiman007/assingment/README.md

 # Go Fiber Car Management API

-This is a simple RESTful API built with Go Fiber for managing car records.
+This is a RESTful API built with Go Fiber for managing car records.
 It provides basic CRUD operations for car entities using MongoDB as the database.

 ## API Endpoints

 The API provides the following endpoints:

-- `GET /api/todos`: Retrieve all cars
+- `GET /api/cars`: Retrieve all cars
-- `POST /api/todos`: Create a new car
+- `POST /api/cars`: Create a new car
-- `PATCH /api/todos/:id`: Update an existing car
+- `PATCH /api/cars/:id`: Update an existing car
-- `DELETE /api/todos/:id`: Delete a car
+- `DELETE /api/cars/:id`: Delete a car

 ## Setup and Running